witny23/csci_441_meteor_challenges_V3_1_2/campaign/README.md

-git scss Challenge: Start - vid 23a - 25a
+git scss Challenge: vid 23a - 25a solution

 GOALS